🥽 General Combat Guidelines

 Melee weapons should have a core (e.g. kite spar or fiberglass), a padded striking surface, and be in generally good condition (e.g., core not visible, not bent in a way that indicates imminent breakage, no tears in the construction material, etc.).
 Weapons by well-reputed LARP weapon makers are generally going to be acceptable.
 Many home-made weapons will be as well.

-Entangling weapons such as nets are not allowed.
+Entangling weapons such as nets or flails are not allowed.

 You may wield any melee weapon that 1) is deemed to be safe by the safety team and 2) you can demonstrate you can use safely and within Project Valhalla's calibration standards.
 Do not be the reason that weapon standards have to become more detailed.

-Thrown weapons may either be coreless of any size or cored with no portion of the weapon being small enough to fit into an eye socket.
-They work just like arrows.
-If your thrown weapon is not substantial enough to be felt when it connects and it hits someone in the back and they don't notice it, that's a you problem; get beefier throwies.
-In-game, it hit at a glancing angle and didn't harm them.
+Thrown weapons may be coreless of any size, made from foam or other strike-safe material subject to safety marshal approval.
+If your thrown weapon is not substantial enough to be felt when it connects and it hits someone in the back and they don't notice it, the strike is invalid.
+In-game, it hit at a glancing angle and didn't harm them; we recommend getting beefier throwies.